 INITIAL MEETING - INFORMATION & ASSESSMENT

-If you are interested in the mediation process, then the first step is to invite you and your spouse or partner by email to attend a separate intake meeting in person or online.
+If you are interested in mediation, then the first step is to invite you and your spouse or partner by email to attend a separate intake meeting in person or online.

-This meeting is an opportunity for Kate to meet you individually, assess whether mediation is suitable, explain the process, and establish your aims and objectives.
+This meeting is an opportunity for Kate to meet you individually, assess whether mediation is suitable (which includes screening for any risk), explain the process, and establish your aims and objectives.

 FIRST JOINT MEETING

-Once Kate has met each client, assessed suitability of mediation, and everyone is willing to mediate, then a first joint meeting in person or online is arranged.
+Once Kate has met each client separately, assessed suitability of mediation, and everyone is willing to mediate, then a first joint meeting in person or online is arranged.
 This is when mediation starts.

-The first meeting lasts an hour, and it can be shorter or longer if agreed.
+The first meeting lasts 75 to 90 minutes, and it can be shorter or longer if agreed.
 Usually, you are both in the same room or on screen at the same time.
 In some circumstances, it is appropriate for clients to be in separate rooms or separate virtual rooms.
 This is known as shuttle mediation and the mediator goes between the rooms.

 What is a Mediator’s role?